 The Perfect Cheese Board

 Aged Cheese: Aged cheeses tend to be sharp with a firmer texture.
 Examples are Cheddar, Gruyere, Manchego, Gouda, and Parmesan.
+Really lean into the Vintage here – the depth of the flavour will help bring out the qualities in the other cheeses.

 Soft Cheese: Soft cheeses are usually mild and creamy, and they’re great for spreading on crackers.
 Soft cheeses are brie, Boursault, Camembert, Goat, and Feta.